 Many races often use either fresh bits of trail or riding that's only really known by the locals, which is why entering a race can give you benefits long after the day is over.
 You'll often be supporting the people that created and maintain the trails in the first place and it also means you get to see a new riding area - though often that might be through a sweaty mist of effort.

-One thing to be aware is that races often use private ground, so it's worth finding out whether the trails you've ridden are open to all year round or if it's just for special occasions.
+One thing to be aware is that races often use private land, so it's worth finding out whether the trails you've ridden are open to all year round or if it's just for special occasions.
 Riding where you're not supposed to when you're supposed to will jeopardise the trails and future races, so that's deeply not cool.

 6. Follow your nose

-Ahh, our choice of last resort but often one of the most effective if you don't mind hitting a few dead ends, yomping through bogs or finding yourself waist high in nettles on a path that obviously hasn't been used in years.
+Ahh, our choice of last resort but often one of the most effective if you don't mind hitting a few dead ends, yomping through bogs or finding yourself waist-high in nettles on a path that obviously hasn't been used in years.

-That said, getting Ray Mears with it can often yields dividends.
+That said, getting Ray Mears with it can often yield dividends.
 Head for a likely looking bit of woodland, cast your eyes downwards and see where the tyre tracks lead you.
 Often you'll just end up on a random bit of trail that peters out, but sometimes you'll find a gem.
 It's worth a go - and you'll be out riding anyway, so it's not all bad...